mindw/RoyalMechs/README.md

 # RoyalMechs Battetech Mod
-Additional Royal variants following patterned after the variants introduced in 1.9.1.
+Additional Royal variants patterned after the variants introduced in 1.9.1.
 Should work with both ModTek and vanilla mod loader.

+Depends on the following mods:
+* CommunityBundles
+* StreakMissileLaunchers

 Available in the black market and advanced Star League systems.
 Also, [FellOfACargoShip] or [BattleTech Save Editor] mods can be used to add